Air Purifiers for Bronchitis Relief: How They Help

 Most air purifiers capture up to 98% or more of all air pollutants, including many harmful microorganisms and bacteria.
-For the ultimate experience, many consumers buy High Efficiency Particulate Arresting (HEPA) filters because they provide the most thorough coverage (up to 99.97%).
-Make sure you buy from a trusted source for bronchitis relief, as there are many air purifiers on the market that do not deliver the results they promise.
+For the ultimate experience, many consumers buy High Efficiency Particulate Arresting (HEPA) filters because they provide the most thorough coverage (up to 99.97%) in air purifiers that combat asthma, allergies and other conditions.
+Make sure you buy HEPA air purifiers from a trusted source for bronchitis relief, as there are many air purifiers on the market that do not deliver the results they promise.

 What is Bronchitis?

+As you learn about bronchitis, you’ll understand why the best air purifiers for asthma and other conditions can help with this disease.
 Bronchitis is the swelling or inflammation of the bronchial tubes, also known as the bronchi.
-When the swelling occurs the bronchial tubes become infected and inflamed.
+When the swelling occurs, the bronchial tubes become infected and inflamed.
 People who suffer from bronchitis are not able to breathe as much oxygen into their lungs.
 Their airways are filled with phlegm and mucus, which is why bronchitis sufferers have a distinctive “heavy” cough.
 Bronchitis is a condition that can be either acute or chronic.

 What Causes Bronchitis?

-In the case of chronic bronchitis, the main cause is from cigarette smoking.
+In the case of chronic bronchitis, and COPD, the main cause is from cigarette smoking.
 However, there are also many cases of chronic bronchitis being caused by air pollution, toxic gases, and dust.
 This condition is commonly found among people who work in industrial settings.
+The best home air purifiers can combat this pollution to stop it before it reaches your lungs.

 Who is Likely to Get Bronchitis?